ruben-s/datasciencecoursera/course_proj_pract_mach_learn/pml_assignment.md

 #### Predict the provided test cases for submission

-The assignement provided in 20 test cases for which the outcome is unknown.
+The assignement provided in 20 test cases for which the outcome is unknown.<br>
-For these test cases a prediction is made and save to a seperate files for submission.
+For these test cases a prediction is made and saved to seperate files for submission.

 ```r